chrswndrs/me/zet/20220921085941/README.md

 mode also does not do any background processing, such as automatic checkpoints or replication.

+In postgresql, there is usually one database server on which all the modification relate operations and requests are served.
+Those changes are applied to other database servers called the slave servers or standby database servers.
+That means the master nodes are always the replicated data's senders while slave nodes receive the replicated data and apply the same changes over there.

 Related:
  - https://kinsta.com/de/blog/postgresql-replikation/#was-ist-postgresql-replikation
+ - PostgresSQL Replication | Guide to the Working of PostgreSQL Replication

       #databases #postgresql #mirroring #data-persistency